-- multiple outdoor trails where you can jog in the summer and ski in the wintertime - outdoor gym - Saimaa Stadiumi centre: climbing, gym, running track, volleyball, SuperCorner activity park, and more - Sport Forum: gym, tennis, squash, group exercise classes, and more - Padel X: padel, badminton - Let's Go Areena ice hall: Local ice hockey team Jukurit plays at Let's Go Areena.
+- multiple outdoor trails where you can jog in the summer and ski in the wintertime - outdoor gym - Saimaa Stadiumi centre: climbing, gym, running track, volleyball, SuperCorner activity park, and more - Sport Forum: gym, tennis, squash, group exercise classes, and more - Padel X: padel, badminton - Local ice hockey team Jukurit plays at Let's Go Areena (Raviradantie 24 A).
 Also concerts and other events are organised at the venue.